Dean Cain to Newsmax: Media Has Become 'Arm of The Left'

-“It's frightening how the mainstream media has become such an arm of the left side of the aisle,” Cain said during "Eric Bolling: The Balance” Monday.
-“It used to be the ‘fourth estate’ that was supposed to hold everybody to account.”
+"It's frightening how the mainstream media has become such an arm of the left side of the aisle," Cain said during "Eric Bolling The Balance" on Monday.
+"It used to be the 'fourth estate' that was supposed to hold everybody to account."

 "Well, the truth is we really have a record to be proud of," Biden said during the event.
 "Vaccinated the nation.
 Transformed the economy.
 Earned historic legislative victories and midterm results.
 But the job isn't finished.
 I mean — it is finished for Tucker Carlson."